whitequark/cylinder/doc/DESIGN.md

 Directories
 -----------

-A directory is a graph element whose content consists of a list of nested files, directories and checkpoints.
+A directory is a chunk whose content consists of a list of nested files, directories and checkpoints.

-Directory element contents is encrypted with the checkpoint key (see below).

 ### Storage format